 TOTAL COST: This cost just under $15

 Ever since sewing my first knit top with a twisted neckline detail, my 1935 blouse, I’ve been on a quest to find the right design that I am perfectly pleased with.
 Then, I tried Simplicity #1613, but that turned out o.k., not fabulous like I’d hoped.
-Now, this Simplicity #1716 rocks my boat and is my perfect twisted neckline detail top, even if did go and turned it into a dress.
+Now, this Simplicity #1716 rocks my boat and is my perfect twisted neckline detail top, even if I did go and turn it into a dress.
 Third times a charm, I guess.

 I am very happy with the pattern.
 The design is great and turned out exactly as shown.
 The clear, concise instructions made a tricky and semi-complicated detail easy to accomplish.
 The neckline was just enough of a challenge to be satisfying, too.
 It is so very important to be precise here, I think, for this neckline to turn out well.
 All those markings are important in the end, and even though it was hard to find and sew in certain spots, by exercising patience (with some venting of non-child appropriate words) I was able to somehow gather and stitch in certain seemingly non-stitchable spots.
 My double layered fabric was the limit of what this neckline design can handle, and I think thinner, non-bulky fabrics are ideal to make this easiest to sew, I think.